- Mineral sunscreens physically block UV rays, whereas chemical sunscreens filter them.

 Whatever sunscreen you pick, be sure to follow the directions and reapply often, as reducing your sun exposure is one of the best ways to prevent premature aging.

-» If you already have some sun damage you would like to undo, or if you think your skin is particularly susceptible to the sun, use Zwivel’s forum to ask cosmetic doctors for advice.
+» If you already have some sun damage you would like to undo, or if you think your skin is particularly susceptible to the sun, meet our medical review team.